Visiting the Sanctuary

 May I hold a sloth?

-Sorry, no: it’s bad for sloths.
-If handled by unfamiliar people, the sloth has a stress reaction of tachycardia (abnormally high heart rate) that weakens the heart muscle, a cause of premature death.
+Sorry, no, because it’s bad for the sloths.
+When handled by unfamiliar people, the sloth has a stress reaction of tachycardia (abnormally high heart rate) that weakens the heart muscle, a cause of premature death.
 Also, humans are carriers of foreign microbes and allergens that can compromise the sloth’s immune system.
 We know many sloth lovers dream of holding sloths, but since it is detrimental to the animals’ well-being, contact is limited to regular handlers.
 Thank you for understanding!

 And please avoid roadside scammers who let you hold a sloth for a photo.
 They simply knock an sloth out of its tree, exploit it for quick money, then abandon the animal and allow it to die from lack of nutrition.
 When the next tourist comes along who wants to hold a sloth for a photo, they repeat this inhumane practice.
 It’s literally the opposite of the work we do.
 Please do not perpetuate this cruelty. top of page